 This year I was on a mission to see a change in my hair.
 I have been wearing braids as a protective style for the last three months and I have finally perfected my hair care regimen which I shared in my last post here.
 During my research, I found an important ingredient to the puzzle COCONUT OIL.
 Because of the porosity of my hair, coconut oil is a good sealant to lock in moisture and helps to reduce protein loss and keeps my hair looking healthy.

 Coconut oil aids in hair growth and keeps the hair strong.
 Moisturizing your hair with it reduce breakage and protects the hair from excessive hair loss.
 As naturals, we’re always styling our hair with excess grooming which can cause damage to the hair shaft.
 Using Coconut oil will keep your hair in good condition.
 It also helps reduce protein loss.
-Coconut oil has a very high moisture retaining capacity.
-Coconut oil can help prevent split ends by regularly massaging your hair with a moisture of coconut oil and almond oil which will help minimize the split ends.
+Coconut oil has very high moisture retaining capacity.
+Coconut oil can help prevent split ends by regularly massaging your hair with the moisture of coconut oil and almond oil which will help minimize the split ends.
 In order to see the result, it’s best to make it part of your regular hair care regimen.
 You can check out how I implemented Coconut Oil in my hair care regimen here for high porosity hair.

 Benefits of Coconut Oil